apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 realized what it does and how brilliant this is!
 There are no templates in C, but objects like THStorage should be available for different types.
-It would be a terrible waste to repeat the same implementation with just a few words replaced and this is what this piece archieves!
+It would be a terrible waste to repeat the same implementation with just a few words replaced and this is what this piece achieves!
 In generic files you can see variables of type `real` all over the place.
-At first it was obvious to me that it's probably a matter of some compile time optimizations wether it was chosen to be a float or a double, but apparently it's different - it allows code generation for many other types too!
+At first it was obvious to me that it's probably a matter of some compile time optimizations whether it was chosen to be a float or a double, but apparently it's different - it allows code generation for many other types too!